Where Logistics Operations Lose the Most Time

 Manual route planning in spreadsheets has a fundamental limitation: it reflects the state at the time of last save.
 Order changes, vehicle availability updates, and delivery window shifts require a new manual iteration.
 In an active operation, this can happen multiple times daily.

 An AI planning assistant integrates order data, vehicle availability, driver schedules, and delivery window constraints to produce updated route proposals when inputs change.
-The dispatcher reviews and confirms the proposal rather than rebuilding it.
 Planning changes that currently take 45 minutes of manual work can be reviewed and confirmed in under 10 minutes.

 4. Document Processing and Invoice Matching

-An AI document processing system extracts key fields from incoming documents, matches them against order records, flags discrepancies, and routes clean matches directly to approval.
-Exception handling goes to a human with the relevant order context already retrieved.
-Processing time per document drops from several minutes to seconds, and the error rate on mismatches falls significantly.
+An AI document processing system extracts key fields, matches them against order records, flags discrepancies, and routes clean matches directly to approval.
+Processing time per document drops from several minutes to seconds.

 How Implementation Works

-Engagement options: AI Transformation Diagnostic from EUR 2,000 (fixed scope).
-Fractional CAIO Retainer EUR 7,000–12,000/month for ongoing AI leadership and system delivery.
-The strategy call determines which model fits your situation.
+Engagement options: AI Transformation Diagnostic from EUR 3,500 (fixed scope).
+Fractional CAIO Retainer EUR 7,000-12,000/month for ongoing AI leadership and system delivery.

 Why Logistics AI Projects Fail

 The most common failure pattern: building a system before the data is ready.
 Carrier data comes in different formats from different portals.
 TMS exports are inconsistent.
 Customer records are split across systems.
-If the inputs are not clean and consistent, the AI system produces unreliable outputs, the team loses confidence in it, and it stops being used.
-The failure gets attributed to AI not working, when the actual problem was the data layer.
+If the inputs are not clean and consistent, the AI system produces unreliable outputs and stops being used.